tasxatzial/css-dice/README.md

-# Description
+# Dice roll

-A very simple app where you can roll a dice.
+A very basic dice roll app.

 ![alt text](screenshots/image.jpg)

 ## Implementation

-The dice dots are positioned using css grid.
+The dice dots are positioned with CSS grid.

 ## Run

-Open [index.html](signin/index.html) in your browser.
+Download the repo and open [index.html](signin/index.html) in your browser.